-- Language Provision Across all service elements, information should be provided in formats and language choice (including British Sign Language) to ensure that it is accessible to all. - Ensuring the development of Welsh language remains a priority - Staff Training Employees should have equality and diversity training - Equality Impact Assessments The need to review and strengthen internal processes for undertaking Equality Impact Assessments
+- Language Provision Across all service elements, information should be provided in formats and language choice (including British Sign Language) to ensure that it is accessible to all. - Ensuring the development of Welsh language education provision remains a priority - Staff Training Employees should have equality and diversity training - Equality Impact Assessments The need to review and strengthen internal processes for undertaking Equality Impact Assessments

-Pursue environmental sustainability and health equity together.
+Pursue environmental sustainability and health equity together

-CCBC outline in their regeneration strategy that quality of life is the general perception of well-being for our communities and how varying elements can improve this perception.
+In their regeneration strategy A Foundation For Success, CCBC outlines that quality of life is the general perception of well-being for our communities and how varying elements can improve this perception.
 It states -

 "having access to; good housing; a thriving town with a wide range of community and cultural facilities and services; access to quality green and open space; access to excellent care services, all set in the context of a well-respected and looked after natural and built environment.
-All have a part to play in creating the right conditions for better health, wellbeing and greater physical activity.
+All have a part to play in creating the right conditions for better health, well-being and greater physical activity.
 The contribution made by the environment to quality of life and good health cannot be overstated."